Type inference: High-Level Example

 It turns out that this is also the most general type, since no further constraints apply.
 As the inferred type of map is parametrically polymorphic, the type of the arguments and results of f are not inferred, but left as type variables, and so map can be applied to functions and lists of various types, as long as the actual types match in each invocation.

+Detailed Example

+The algorithms used by programs like compilers are equivalent to the informally structured reasoning above, but a bit more verbose and methodical.
+The exact details depend on the inference algorithm chosen (see the following section for the best-known algorithm), but the example below gives the general idea.
+We again begin with the definition of map: